muziejus/novel-maps-of-ny-2017/sections/assessment.md

 [dérives](http://www.cddc.vt.edu/sionline/si/theory.html) during the semester.
 In both, you will get lost in Manhattan (and beyond?), while also documenting and tracking yourself.
-In order to direct your dérive, you will use either the [Derive App](http://deriveapp.com/s/v2/)for your smartphone or a set of cards printed out ahead of time.
+In order to direct your dérive, you will use either the [Derive App](http://deriveapp.com/s/v2/) for your smartphone or a set of cards printed out ahead of time.
 In order to track the dérive, you are required to trace your path and take notes on a [Field Papers atlas](http://fieldpapers.org/compose#14/40.7220/-73.9924) and, if possible,